 Swiss National Science Foundation

-In order to comply with the SNSF's open access regulations you can publish your articles and books directly via the Gold Road as an open access publication.
-Alternatively, you can also publish articles and books with subscription publishers and make them freely available via an open access repository (Green Road).
-In the latter case, articles must be made available no later than 6 months, books no later than 24 months (from 1st April 2018: 12 months) after the original publication date.
+In order to comply with the SNSF's open-access regulations you can publish your articles and books directly via the Gold Road as an open-access publication.
+Alternatively, you can also publish articles and books with subscription publishers and make them freely available via an open-access repository (Green Road).
+In the latter case, articles must be made available no later than 6 months, books no later than 12 months after the original publication date.

 What to keep in mind

-- If you publish in a subscription journal, you must deposit your article in an OA repository (such as the Research Collection) and make it available no later than 6 months after the original publication.
+- If you publish in a subscription journal, you must deposit your article in an OA repository (such as the Research Collection (external link)) and make it available no later than 6 months after the original publication.
+Check SHERPA/RoMEO (external link) to find out if the publisher allows self-archiving already within 6 months after the original publication.